 Canyon View Group sites are located in Cedar Grove, Kings Canyon National Park, California.
 Cedar Grove is located on the South Fork of the Kings River at an elevation of 4,600 feet.
 This is a TENT ONLY Group Campground.
 No RV's or Trailers allowed.

 There are four large group sites and 12 mid-sized group sites for a total of 16 sites available in the campground that offer picnic tables, fire rings, and bear food storage boxes at each site.
 All Sites In Canyon View Campground are TENT ONLY, NO RV's or Trailers.
-RV's or Trailers will need to relocate to a different campground where sites may or may not be available to purchase.
 The campground has flush toilets and drinking water.

 There is a small store, snack bar, hotel, showers, and laundry located at the Cedar Grove Village.